simon-lifelike/curtain.js/readme.md

 Curtain.js is no longer maintained by the original author @Victa (https://github.com/Victa/curtain.js), and was last maintained by @BrettBukowski (https://github.com/BrettBukowski/curtain.js).

-I've made some modifications, working to update the script to some contemporary factors (current jQuery, for one).
-I'll post my modifications here.
+I (@jayf) have made some modifications, working to update the script to some contemporary factors (current jQuery, for one).
+I'll post my modifications here (https://github.com/jayf/curtain.js).

 ----